-At stage t = 1, not all the offers posted by banks are observable by their competitors: some banks post public loan offers, while others post private offers, which are visible to the entrepreneur but not to competing banks.
+At stage t = 1, not all the offers posted by banks are observable by their competitors: some banks post public loan offers, while others post private offers, which are visible to the entrepreneur but not to competing banks (see the beginning of the appendix for details).
 The assumption that some loan offers are publicly visible is in line with real-world experience, while the "secrecy" of other offers need not be taken literally: it is meant to capture the idea that some banks may manage to renegotiate their loan contracts without other banks realizing it, as in McAfee and Schwartz (1994).
-The secret offers in our simultaneous-offers setup play the same role that future offers would play in a model where loan offers are sequential and there is no last stage, so that new loan contracts can be offered in the future by competitors.
-In either case (renegotiation of existing loans or issuance of future ones), each bank must take into account that undetectable, opportunistic lending can reduce the repayment ability of the entrepreneur below the level that can be inferred by simply looking at observable offers.
-Since we need to ensure that no bank knows all the offers made by competitors, we need to assume that there are at least two banks posting private offers: if there was just one such bank, it would the offers of all its competitors.
+The secret offers in our simultaneous-offers are sequential and there is no last stage, so that new loan contracts can be offered in the future by competitors.7